MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/tvos9.md

 - United Kingdom
 - United States

-All other countries will receive the Apple TV Remote that replaces the Siri button with a Search button that brings up the default Search screen with text input for searching:
+All other countries/regions will receive the Apple TV Remote that replaces the Siri button with a Search button that brings up the default Search screen with text input for searching:

 [![Siri Remote](tvos9-images/remote02.png)](tvos9-images/remote02.png#lightbox)